 Drone photography is fabulous for showing the outside of a house, but what about inside?
 A 3D virtual tour does for the inside of the house what a drone can do for the outside of the property.
 Not only will a virtual tour help you sell your existing properties, but it will impress potential listings as well.
-Learn more about 3D technology with a free eBook from Matterport, “Top 10 Ways to Use VR to Win Listings in Real Estate.”
+Learn more about 3D technology with a free webinar from Matterport, “Top 10 Ways to Use VR to Win Listings in Real Estate.”

 Potential ROI: Landing and Marketing Listings

 Since there is so much buzz (no pun intended) around drones these days and the FAA just relaxed their strict rules, your clients WILL probably at least ask about using a drone for your listing.
 We’ll go over which types of listings benefit most from real estate drone photography and which don’t next, but for now, we’re going to focus on the potential value add for marketing.

 Here’s what drone photography can add to your marketing efforts:

 Like most real estate journalists I would bet my life savings that this is about to change dramatically, but for now, drones are hot.
 There are going to be articles in newspapers, fluff pieces on the evening news, and a ton of coverage on blogs.
 This means that drone photos and videos are a novelty.
 There is still a “wow” factor to drone videos and I don’t think that’s going away any time soon.
 Since home buying is a largely emotional decision, novelty sells.

 Brian Dougherty ($23 million sales volume in 2015), co-owner of Boston and Cambridge-based real estate firm Robert Paul Properties leveraged the novelty factor of drone video to sell a property sight-unseen: